AdobeDocs/dynamic-media-classic.en/help/using/sharpening-image.md

 Sharpening is an image-manipulation technique for making the outlines of a digital image look more distinct.
 Sharpening increases the contrast between edge pixels and emphasizes the transition between dark and light areas.
 Sharpening increases local contrast and brings out fine detail.
 There is no strict formula for correctly sharpening all images.
 Too little sharpening can make for a soft image, but over-sharpening adds halos, artifacts, and noise.

 Adobe Dynamic Media Classic highly recommends you use Image Presets for all images.
 They ensure a uniform size, and sharpening is enforced on any image called with an Image Preset.
-Furthermore, you can edit and change an Image Preset’s sharpening parameters easily.
+Furthermore, you can edit and change an Image Preset's sharpening parameters easily.
 The next time you publish, all images called with that preset are given the new values.

 Adobe Dynamic Media Classic also recommends adding sharpening to Viewer Presets, and then calling a viewer with that preset.
 Doing so ensures that images within your viewers are crisp and appealing.

-However, whether you use Image Presets and Viewer Presets, or some alternate method of sharpening, the bottom line is that you must sharpen your images.
+However, whether you use Image Presets and Viewer Presets, or some method of sharpening, the bottom line is that you must sharpen your images.
 If you do not, your images (and website) can look soft and fuzzy.

 >[!NOTE]
 >